Jborrmann0525/hello-world/README.md

 # hello-world
-=This is a tutorial of how to get started with GitHub=.
+<mark>This is a tutorial of how to get started with GitHub</mark>.
-**I am seasoned Production Manager that has chosen to change his career path and start diving into Cyber Security.**
+**I am a seasoned Production Manager/Low Volt Tech that has chosen to change his career path and start diving into Cyber Security.**
 *Life has thrown me ups and downs, I have fought hard, and now I belive I am on the right Journey.*
 1. I love Tacos
 2. Coffee